peidacai/espresso-math.github.io/_posts/2016-09-27-General-Assembly-Project01_post.md

 - Github
 - Command line
-- Blogging: Doing it for the first time in my life.  :sweat_smile:
+- Blogging: Doing it for the first time in my life.

-Looking forward to starting the modelling and machine learning portions!  :bowtie:
+Looking forward to starting the modelling and machine learning portions!